pixelated/puppet-pixelated/README.md

 $ vagrant up
 ```

-Or clone pixelated-platform repository and run in a terminal:
+Or you can clone pixelated-platform repository and use the Vagrantfile provided there by running these commands in a terminal (this is probably the easiest option):

 ```bash
 $ git clone https://github.com/pixelated-project/pixelated-platform.git